$28 Million

 Join College sharks

 ACC is pleased to offer our new, affordable, online college consulting platform for parents and college-bound teens.
+It is DIY with expert guidance, a workbook and quarterly check-in meetings.
 Join the platform and get monthly, bite-sized chunks of information and the tools you need, when you need them.

 www.collegesharks.com